neuropsychology/NeuroKit/studies/erp_gam/README.md

 ## Introduction

-The aim of this study is to show how to analyze event-related potentials (ERP), i.e., evoked potentials under a regression framework, for instance by using Bayesian General Additive Models (GAM).
+The aim of this study is to explore the feasibility of analyzing event-related potentials (ERP) under a regression framework, through the usage of non-linear links (using splines, and General Additive Models - GAMs).
+Combined with the usage of mixed models, theoretical benefits include the incorporation of more information (such as data at the single-trial, - and even single-channel - level), as well as the computation of marginal means and contrasts, allowing for a flexible and powerful way of analysing differences between conditions.

 ## Procedure

+We will start by running a “traditional” ERP analysis for a single subject using the MNE Python package (Gramfort et al., 2013, 2014) to obtain “gold standard” baseline patterns of results.
+Then, we will first attempt to model the evoked potentials using a simple linear model with splines, before applying GAMs.

 ### Data